Friday, June 28, 2019

 Sometimes when I pause, the stillness in the silence helps me to connect and listen to my own breath.

-When I walk I listen to the sound of the splash made by the tiny fish.
+When I walk, I listen to the splash of the tiny fish.

-When I walk I know if Sun God is gentler then yesterday to me.
+When I walk, I know whether the Sun God is gentler to me than yesterday.

-When I walk I am able to see, hear, touch, smell the natural world that’s enabling me to wonder, be, connect, and slow down.
+When I walk, I am able to see, hear, touch, and smell the natural world, which enables me to wonder, be, connect, and slow down.

 જયારે હું ચાલુ છું .........